-Preventing a injury is more effective to avoid time out of sports.
+Preventing an injury is more effective to avoid time out of sports.
 Conditioning the muscles to support long training hours should be gradual.
 It’s vital to know your own limitations and how to work to improve flexibility.

 Not all the bodies are the same, so knowing your body frail parts or with a known tendency to inflammation helps to identify where you have to work the most.
 In some cases the knees and legs are strong but the hips are weak and the other way around.
 This is totally normal as we all have some specific areas that need more attention.
 What’s more, it is one of the most common muscle injuries of all.
-One of the best way to prevent muscle deterioration is exercising.
+One of the best ways to prevent muscle deterioration is exercising.
 Stretching and strengthening exercises are the best strategy to prevent injuries.

 A study published on the National Institute of Health argues that adding eccentric exercises to a training program could reduce the chances of injuries.
-The frequency and intensity of the stretching exercises is pivotal.
+The frequency and intensity of the stretching exercises are pivotal.
 Consistency then is crucial to grow high levels of flexibility, build resistance and increase strength in the muscles.